THE

 ISSUES

-Asia Wild is committed to supporting organizations that champion Asian animal welfare, regardless of their location.
-These organizations tirelessly combat numerous issues that threaten the survival of wildlife, including poaching, abuse, captivity, illegal wildlife trade, and trafficking, while promoting global conservation and sustainability efforts.
+Asia Wild is committed to supporting organizations that champion animal welfare, regardless of their location.
+These organizations tirelessly combat numerous issues that threaten wildlife survival, including poaching, abuse, captivity, illegal wildlife trade, and trafficking, while promoting global conservation and sustainability efforts.

 Asia Wild aims to make a tangible and lasting impact by supporting local and smaller nonprofits.
 Together, we can help protect and preserve some of the planet's most endangered and at-risk species and promote a more sustainable and responsible approach to conservation.

-Join us in our mission to support these nonprofits and make a difference in the lives of animals across Asia.
-Regardless of size, your donation will contribute to the fight against animal cruelty, exploitation, and extinction.
+Join us in our mission to support these nonprofits and make a difference today.
+Your donation, regardless of size, will contribute to the fight against animal cruelty, exploitation, and extinction.
 Let's work together to build a brighter future for all creatures, great and small.

 Wildlife in Captivity